ry/tinyclouds/posts/javascript_containers.md

 The future of scripting languages is browser JavaScript.
 The fundamental mistake of Node.js was diverging from the browser as new APIs were standardized, inventing too much.
-In 2010, we didn’t have ES modules, but once it was standardized it should be been brought into Node.
+In 2010, we didn’t have ES modules, but once it was standardized it should have been brought into Node.
 The same can be said for promises, async/await, fetch, streams, and more.
-Antiquated non-standard bits like CommonJS require, package.json, node_modules, NPM, the global `process` object will ultimately either be standardized and added to the browser or supplanted by web-aligned replacements.
+Antiquated non-standard bits like CommonJS require, package.json, `node_modules`, NPM, the global `process` object will ultimately either be standardized and added to the browser or supplanted by web-aligned replacements.